jbornschein/draw/README.md

 ----
 You need to set the location of your data directory:

-    echo "data_path: /home/user/data" >> ~/.fuelrc
+    export FUEL_DATA_PATH=/home/user/data

-You need to download binarized MNIST data.
+and download the binarized MNIST data.
 To do that using the latest version of Fuel:

+    cd $FUEL_DATA_PATH
     fuel-download binarized_mnist
     fuel-convert binarized_mnist
-    mv binarized_mnist* /home/user/data

-The [datasets/README.md](./datasets/README.md) file has instructions for additional data-sets.
+The [datasets/README.md](./draw/datasets/README.md) file has instructions for additional data-sets.

 Training with attention